-ISPSM 2025
+ISPSM 2026

-3nd Annual Web Conference of the International Society for the Philosophy of the Sciences of the Mind
+4th Annual Web Conference of the International Society for the Philosophy of the Sciences of the Mind

 What is the mind, and how does it work?
 Centuries of philosophical and scientific investigation have shown that these questions are too big to be tackled once and for all with a single explanatory endeavor.
 The magnitude of this pursuit has necessitated a multidisciplinary approach: several disciplinary fields have tackled the investigation of some facets of the mind from their own perspectives, possibly enriching and complicating the very notion of mind in the process.

-In this second web conference, we seek again to bring together many of these perspectives to obtain a comprehensive and multi-scale landscape.
+In this fourth web conference, we seek again to bring together many of these perspectives to obtain a comprehensive and multi-scale landscape.
 The International Society for the Philosophy of the Sciences of the Mind (ISPSM) thus invites all philosophers working on any science of the mind (broadly construed) to submit an abstract for a paper or a symposium.

 To facilitate participation of scholars from all around the globe, the conference will be spread over several days and time zones.

-Confirmed keynote speakers:
+Confirmed keynote speakers 2026:

-University of Pretoria, Republic of South Africa
+University of Johannesburg, Republic of South Africa

 A non-exhaustive list of disciplines and topics include: